-You can control how the linker searches for the ARM standard libraries with the ARMCC41LIB environment variable or the --libpath command-line option.
+By default, the linker searches for the ARM standard libraries in .../lib, relative to the location of the armlink executable.
+You can also control how the linker searches for the ARM standard libraries with either the --libpath command-line option or the ARMLIB or ARMCCnLIB environment variables.

 Some libraries are stored in subdirectories.
 If the compiler requires a library from a particular subdirectory, it adds an import of a special symbol to identify the subdirectory to the linker.
-The names of subdirectories are placed in each compiled object by using a symbol of the form Lib\$\$Request\$\$sub dir name.
+The names of subdirectories are placed in each compiled object by using a symbol of the form Lib\$\$Request\$\$sub_dir_name.